 Any additional expenses such travel expenses, field research costs, draft report preparation and any incidentals for preparing the study are the sole responsibility of the consultant.
 FTC will not be covering any of the above expenses and the budget provided is inclusive of these costs.

-4. References to demonstrate qualifications to conduct research in line with the scope and deliverables described above;

-5. Proposal of your research methodology;
+4. References to demonstrate qualifications to conduct research in line with the scope and deliverables described above5.
+Proposal of your research methodology;

 6. Outline of the workplan and timeline;